dojo/docs/dojo/place.rst

 Place as "first", "last", or "only"
 -----------------------------------

-"first" places the node as the first child of the reference node.

-"last" places the node as the last child of the reference node.
-This is **the default**, if nothing is specified.

-"only" replaces all children of the reference node with the node.
+These three options position the node as a child of the reference node. "first" places the node as the first child, "last" places the node as the last child, and "only" replaces all children of the reference node with the node.

+If no position is specified, or position is not recognized, "last" is assumed as the default.

 .. cv-compound::